Troubleshooting Incoming SAML SSO

 Explanation

-This error happens when the wrong login URL is applied in the SSO settings in Absorb on an IdP initiated SSO set up (e.g. with Microsoft Azure or ADFS).
-The login URL should not be a SAML request URL, just the URL of a page where someone can log in.
-If the client wants the SSO to know who the user is, then they need SP initiated.
+This error happens when the wrong Login URL is applied in the SSO settings in Absorb on an IdP initiated SSO set up (e.g. with Microsoft Azure or ADFS).
+The Login URL should not be a SAMLRequestURL.
+If the client wants the SSO to know who the User is, then they need Service Provider Initiated SSO set up.

 Solution